 On a non-commercial basis the code is provided free here -> https://github.com/ool0n/twitter_shared_blocklist/tree/master/TBBV2

-Admins (Can add other people to the block bot as blockers, have to be A+ forum members)
+Admins (Can add other people to the block bot as blockers, they run the service)

 All the admins above plus….